emanuelemessina/ReaShader/README.md

 Clone the vst-sdk-bundle repo next to reashader repo.
 <br>
-The repo contains the fixed libraries/sdk to make a vst work.
+The repo contains the fixed libraries/sdk to make the vst work.

 ---